Happyr/message-serializer/Readme.md

 ## Pro tip

-You can let your messages implement th `HydratorInterface` and `TransformerInterface`:
+You can let your messages implement both `HydratorInterface` and `TransformerInterface`:

 ```php
 use Happyr\MessageSerializer\Hydrator\HydratorInterface;